Play it, Live it, Love it! at the 11th Pan Pacific Masters Games on the beautiful Gold Coast in Queensland, Australia on

 2. Over 40 sports to choose from

 You are spoilt for choice when it comes to deciding what sport/s you will enter at the 2018 Pan Pacific Masters Games.
-There will be more than 40 individual and team sports on the program including old favourites and a bunch of new exciting additions.
+There are more than 40 individual and team sports on the program including old favourites and a bunch of new exciting additions.

 3. World class sporting venues

-The Gold Coast is home to some of the most outstanding sporting facilities in Australia and many sports at next year’s Pan Pacific Masters Games will be utilising them.
+The Gold Coast is home to some of the most outstanding sporting facilities in Australia and many sports will be utilising them.
 Go for gold at venues used for the Gold Coast 2018 Commonwealth Games in April including the Gold Coast Aquatic Centre, Gold Coast Sports and Leisure Centre, Coomera Indoor Sports Centre, Gold Coast Hockey Centre and the Nerang Mountain Bike Trails.
 You can also soak up the beauty and sunshine at some of Gold Coast’s pristine waterways and beaches which will host several water sports.

 4. Huge nightly entertainment program

 A massive entertainment program is set to rock the Games Village for eight nights at the Gold Coast Convention and Exhibition Centre in Broadbeach.
 Participants will have the opportunity to celebrate achievements, socialise with teammates, friends and family and enjoy the camaraderie for which the event is renowned.
 The entertainment line-up includes Killer Queen, The Koi Boys, Lisa Hunt, Magic Carpet Ride and more to be announced soon.